 In my lifetime I have had the privilege to visit many of the “Sacred Spaces’ people have created to give honour to these moments.
 Places made with such intent they point us to be in Awe of the one it was made for.
 These places are ‘Holy Places’.
 This infers they have been set apart for worship of Christ, and to point people to Him.

-I absolutely love that our world, which is full or beauty, has these spaces.
-So many have given their skills, talents, and lives to honour what God has done in their lives.
-These spaces are a reminder of lives of those who went before us, who also encountered His presence.
+I absolutely love that our world, which is full of beauty, has these spaces.
+So many have given their skill, talent, and lives to honour what God has done in their lives.
+These spaces are a reminder of the lives of those who went before us, who also encountered His presence.